lhervier/userlessbuild/README.md

 ## Declaring the tasks in a build.xml file ##

-First, compile the fr.asi.designer.userlessbuild.anttasks project.

-You will have to :

-- Import the project into Domino Designer.
-- Add dependencies on all the jat files that comes with ant.
-- Add dependencies on notes.jar

-If Eclipse still complains on Notes APIs, go to the build properties, remove, and add the JVM.

-Then, right click the projet, and export into a jar file.

-Once you have the jar file, put it in the filesystem.
-For the example, i put it in a "lib" folder, next to my build.xml file.
+Put the jar file in a "lib" folder, next to the build.xml file.

 To include the tasks, just use a standard taskdef tag :